Block 1 modules

 Read the full description of An introduction to global events management in the module catalogue.

-The module usually includes visits to local companies and businesses.
+The module usually includes a field trip to Manchester United.

-Read the full description of Equity portfolio management in the module catalogue.
+Read the full description of Behavioural science for business in the module catalogue.

 Management in organisations: theories, techniques and decision making